Global Optimization of Gaussian Process Acquisition Functions Using a Piecewise-Linear Kernel Approximation: METHODOLOGY

+This section introduces our proposed piecewise-linear approximation for stationary or dot-product kernel functions.
+Consider a kernel function $k(r): \mathbb{R}^+_0 \rightarrow \mathbb{R}^+$, where $r$ is some distance measure or dot-product between data points $\bm{x}, \bm{x'}\in\mathbb{R}^D$.
+Intuitively, fewer linear segments are needed for approximately-linear parts of the function.
+We therefore select piecewise-linear breakpoints based on the curvature of $k(\cdot)$, which is proportional to its second derivative.
+Specifically, we first set a threshold $\epsilon_k$ to define ``near-linear'' parts, i.e., segments of the kernel with $|k''(r)|\leq \epsilon_k$.

-Since the curvature of the kernel is proportional to the second-order derivative of $k(\cdot)$, we set a threshold $\epsilon_k$ to define ``near-linear'' parts, i.e., segments of the kernel with $|k''(r)|\leq \epsilon_k$.
-We empirically choose $\epsilon_k = 1.5\exp(-2)\sigma_f^2$ which is half of the maximal value of $k''(r)$.
-The threshold value can be selected to balance the tradeoff between the number of piecewise linear segments and the approximation accuracy.
-Our choice of this threshold bounds the approximation error to $0.025 \sigma_f^2$.
-Figure \ref{pwl_illus} visualizes our piecewise linearization of the Mat{\'e}rn 3/2 kernel.
+The threshold value can be selected to balance the trade-off between the number of piecewise-linear segments and the approximation accuracy.
+We empirically choose $\epsilon_k$ to be half of the maximal value of $k''(r)$, which bounds the approximation error $e_{approx}$ to relatively small values.
+Future work could investigate a more systematic derivation of this threshold value.
+Figure \ref{pwl_illus} visualizes our piecewise linearization strategy using the Mat{\'e}rn 3/2 kernel as an example.